kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/customization.md

 **Attaching to a Gateway:**
 When attached directly to a `Gateway` resource, the specified configuration applies specifically to the Load Balancer provisioned for that individual Gateway.

+!!! note
+    Make sure that the `LoadBalancerConfiguration` must be in same namepace as the `Gateway`.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1
 kind: Gateway